Cyber Scholars Program

 • Transfer students from other colleges

-Students from all backgrounds who want to pursue careers in cybersecurity are encouraged to apply.
+Students of all genders who want to pursue careers in cybersecurity, AI, and/or data science are encouraged to apply.
 Applicants must have at least a 3.25 G.P.A.

 How to Apply